abzrg/snippets/docker/README.txt

         SSHFS                              |
     Container does not need access to host |
     Not convenient to share with host      |

+Remark on Volumes:
+- You don't need to manually create the volume.
+Docker will automatically create it if it doesn’t exist when you run the container.
+- The volume persists even after the container is removed (--rm only removes the container, not the volume).
+- Data of a volume is usually stored in: /var/lib/docker/volumes/my-workspace/_data/
+- To inspect the volume:

+    docker volume inspect my-workspace

+Note on performance:
+- volumes: Optimized for container storage
+- bind mounts: Can be slower due to filesystem overhead

+Note on protability:
+- volumes: Works anywhere Docker runs
+- bind mounts: Requires an exact path on the host

+Which One Should You Use?
+- Use bind mounts if you want real-time access to your files from your host machine (e.g., working on local code).
+- Use volumes if you want persistent storage inside Docker, separate from the host file system.

+Example:

+    # bind mounts
+    docker run -it -rm -v $(PWD):/workspace ubuntu

+    # docker volumes
+    docker volume create my-workspace  # create a named volume docker run -it --rm -v my-workspace:/workspace ubuntu

+    # list the volumes
+    docker volume ls

+    # remove a volume
+    docker volume rm my-workspace

 Custom Images (build your own Dockerfiles)